-Wakefield 4th of July Wakefield offers a full slate of activities for the Fourth of July.
-The 25th annual Matt Ahonen Memorial Softball Tournament will take place from June 23-25 at Gabby Fields on Cemetery Road.
+Wakefield offers a full slate of activities for the Fourth of July.
+The 26th annual Matt Ahonen Memorial Softball Tournament will take place from June 28-30 at Gabby Fields on Cemetery Road.
 Concessions will be available.
-On June 27, a "Forchuly" open house will take place from 1 to 4 p.m. at the Wakefield Historical Society's museum on main street.

 On July 3, a town picnic will start at 1 p.m. in Eddy Park next to Sunday Lake.
-Entertainment will include music, bingo and kids games, and food and beverages will be available for sale.
+Entertainment will include music, bingo and kids' games, and food and beverages will be available for sale.
 At 7 p.m., the Gogebic Range Concert Band will perform in the old park pavilion.
 At 10 p.m., the "Lightning on the Lake" fireworks will take place over Sunday Lake.
 On July 4, the children's parade will begin at 1 p.m. from the main street fire hall and will end at the old City Hall.
 The general parade also will start at 1 p.m. from "Cormier's Corner" (U.S. 2 and Putnam Street) and will continue onto Sunday Lake Street.
 Just before the parades, members of the Klassic Kruisers will cruise the streets in their classic cars.
-After both parades, children's races will be held at Roger Randall Field, west of the school.
-Traditionally, many folks also gather at either American Legion Post 11 at 605 River St. or at Wakefield's VFW Post 9082 on U.S. 2.
-Watch local news reports and the city's Facebook page for continuing updates as the holiday nears.
-Page 8 - Summer Fun & Dining Guide
+The Wakefield Historical Museum also will be open from 1 to 4 p.m.
+After the parades, children's races will be held at Roger Randall Field, west of the Wakefield-Marenisco K-12 School.
+Traditionally, many folks also gather at either American Legion Post 11 at 605 River St. or at Wakefield's VFW Post 9084 on U.S. 2.
+The city's Facebook page will include schedule updates.

-The 11th annual Bessemer Township Fourth of July celebration will take place in Ramsay on Sunday, July 2, with several evening activities.

-The event will include the annual street dance from 6 to 10 p.m. behind the township Fire Hall, which overlooks Ramsay Memorial Park on Black River.
-A central Wisconsin pop-rock band called SLAB will provide live music.
-During a band break, Marty's Goldenaires Drum and Bugle Corps also is expected perform about mid-evening.
+Ramsay 4th of July The annual Bessemer Township Fourth of July celebration will take place in Ramsay on Tuesday, July 2, with a number of traditional and new activities.
+The evening will include the annual street dance from 6 to 10 p.m. behind the township Fire Hall, which overlooks Ramsay Memorial Park on Black River.
+Music will be provided via a DJ from Eclipse Entertainment.
+During a DJ break, Marty's Goldenaires Drum and Bugle Corps also is expected to perform about mid-evening.
 The 50/50 raffle drawing will take place at about 9:30 p.m.
 The winner need not be present.
 Ticket sales will begin two weeks prior to July 2 and will end at about 8:30 p.m. at the conclusion of the Marty's performance.
 The annual fireworks, known as "Rumble Over the River," will take place after the drawing.
-Watch local media and the Ramsay July 4 Facebook page for more details.
+In the event of rain, the fireworks will be rescheduled to July 5.
+Watch local media and the Ramsay July 4 Facebook page for additional details.